cablelabs/xilinx-operator/rpms/README.md

-These RPMs are pulled by the driver installation job and need to be publicly accessible.
+These RPMs are pulled by the driver container and need to be publicly accessible.